logo

 9 min read

-Farm facts Payout drop advice Numbers at a glance Management decisions 2023-24 forecast budget Additional resources
+Farm facts Numbers at a glance Mid-season update Management decisions 2024-25 forecast budget Additional resources

 Will Green and Sally Eames are herd-owning sharemilkers for Dairy Holdings Ltd on a 264 ha farm near Hinds.
 Peak cows milked are 1060 Jersey cross cows.
 The farm operates on a low-input pasture based system, with less than 10% imported feed.
 The main goal for this business is to maximise profit using sustainable practices.
 Management prioritises people, pasture, and profit.
 Regular reviews of financial and feed budgets assists good decision making and efficient use of resources.

 Will Green and Sally Eames are 50% sharemilkers for Dairy Holdings Ltd (DHL), on a fully irrigated farm in Hinds.
-This is their fourth season on the farm, the second as herd-owning sharemilkers.
+This is their fifth season on the farm, the third as herd-owning sharemilkers.

 The farm owners, Dairy Holdings Ltd, have a closed farm policy so all grazing-off or pasture-based purchased feed for each farm is in-house with support land owned by the company.
 All transactions between the farm and the support blocks are at market rates.
 The overarching business philosophy is to use pastoral-focused farming and wealth creation principles to build equity.